 The implementation of this policy will be the responsibility of authorised City of Sydney officers.
-Enforcement will be undertaken in line with the City of Sydney's Compliance Policy and Prosecution and Civil Enforcement Policy and on a case-by-case basis.
+Enforcement will be undertaken in line with the City of Sydney's compliance policy, and prosecution and civil enforcement policy on a case-by-case basis.

-City of Sydney staff will consider this policy when dealing with matters relating to waste management in public places.
+The City of Sydney will consider this policy when dealing with matters relating to waste management in public places.
 Employees, councillors and contractors of the City of Sydney are responsible for upholding the principles and processes of this policy as required in their daily work.